Logende/GraphQLQueryNameConsistency/dataset_generator/readme.md

 This was solved by putting an endless loop and a try-catch-block around the cloning process.
 Whenever the process fails, it will just start all the cloning again, but skip repos that were already successfully cloned before.

+Problem 3: sometimes a repository does no longer exist.
+This was solved by explicitly catching this scenario and then creating an empty repository folder, so the endless cloning loop will not attempt to clone it again.

 ## Extract GraphQL queries (and mutations)

 ### Step 1